After the refi boom, can Quicken keep rocketing higher?

 Rocket will also add to Quicken's trove of information on existing and potential customers.
 Quicken executives are obsessed with data, in part because the company has to work harder to find leads than its big bank rivals, whose credit cards, checking accounts and ATMs are already woven into the fabric of customers' lives.

-By analyzing factors like age or a home's distance from a borrower's job, Quicken says it can predict behavior.
+By analysing factors like age or a home's distance from a borrower's job, Quicken says it can predict behaviour.
 The company is close to being able to accurately predict on Jan.
 1 whether a borrower will buy a home that year, Gilbert said.
 That may explain why he is interested in Yahoo.

 A Yahoo acquisition would give Quicken a bounty of information about consumer online search habits, according to analysts who have studied the company and its evolving role in the mortgage market.
 Yahoo's email program and its search engine - with a homepage that is still one of the most visited on the Internet - could also provide a huge branding platform, they said.